 You will be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 1 of 3' (shown on the rightabove).

 Make sure the options

-You will now be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see rightabove).
+You will now be presented with the dialog box entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see rightabove).

-The final window is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see rightabove).
+The final dialog box is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see rightabove).

-There is an option asking if you want the Pivot Table to appear on a new worksheet or in an existing worksheet.
-If you are not sure, select the option 'New worksheet'
+This box contains an option asking if you want the Pivot Table to appear on a new worksheet or in an existing worksheet.
+This allows you to place your pivot table in a specified worksheet if you want to.
+If you are not sure, select the option 'New worksheet'.